Alerovere/WALIS_Help/docs/open.md

 **Open data**

-WALIS is work in progress, as part of a Journal Special Issue in Earth System Science Data.
-The data is made available to the public in real time as soon as "Public" is selected in the insert data option.
+WALIS is work in progress, as part of a Special Issue in the Journal "Earth System Science Data", an open-access publication by Copernicus.
+A series of invited authors is working on data insertion, and will author regional papers within the Special Issue.

-There are two main ways to visualize the data:

-1. Explore both public and un-published (limited information only) data in a webmap.
-2. Explore and download the data through the "Publicly available data" tab in the main menu.
+If you are not involved in the Special Issue, you can still insert data and they will remain private.
+If you want to make them public, or contribute to the Special Issue, we kindly invite you to contact arovere@marum.de

+If you notice discrepancies of errors within the database, please write a bug report.